Hemanth-TN/Bridge_Bearing_Classification/readme.md

 This project is about classifying the images of structural bridge bearings.
 The bridge bearings can be classified as one of "Good", "Fair", "Poor" and "Severe".
 The dataset was taken from [University Libraries of Virginia Tech](https://data.lib.vt.edu/articles/dataset/Bearing_Condition_State_Classification_Dataset/16624642)

-The original dataset was highly imbalanced.
+The original dataset is highly imbalanced.
 The distribution of the images are as follows:

 | Condition State | # Images in training dataset | # Images in test dataset |
 | :-------------- | :--------------------------: | -----------------------: |